-XII.
+XI.
 Dismissal of a Formal Complaint

-Upon receiving a formal complaint, within fourteen (14) calendar days, the Title IX Coordinator must dismiss the complaint for resolution under these procedures if the conduct alleged does not constitute sexual harassment, as defined either under Title IX (policy Section 15.0) or the CA Education Code (policy Section 16.0).
-If the conduct alleged does not fall under either section, the Title IX Coordinator, if appropriate, will refer the allegations for resolution under other appropriate Caltech policies and procedures, including the Unlawful Harassment Policy and related procedures.
+Upon receiving a formal complaint, the Title IX coordinator must dismiss the complaint for resolution under these procedures if the conduct alleged is not covered under Title IX, unless the respondent is a student, and, if appropriate, refer it for resolution under other appropriate Caltech policies and procedures, including the Unlawful Harassment Policy and related procedures.

-The Title IX Coordinator may also dismiss a formal complaint or allegations therein if at any time during a resolution process a complainant notifies the Title IX Coordinator in writing that they would like to withdraw their complaint or certain allegations; if the respondent is no longer enrolled or employed at Caltech; or if, as determined by the Title IX Coordinator, specific circumstances prevent Caltech from gathering evidence sufficient to reach a determination as to the complaint or certain allegations.
+The Title IX coordinator may also dismiss a formal complaint or allegations therein if at any time during a resolution process a complainant notifies the Title IX coordinator in writing that they would like to withdraw their complaint or certain allegations; if the respondent is no longer enrolled or employed at Caltech; or if specific circumstances prevent Caltech from gathering evidence sufficient to reach a determination as to the complaint or certain allegations.

-The Title IX Coordinator will promptly and simultaneously send written notice to the parties of any dismissal and the reason(s) for the dismissal.
+The Title IX coordinator will promptly and simultaneously send written notice to the parties of any dismissal and the reason(s) for the dismissal.